dig-eg-gaz/hugo-site/content/how-to/digitization/ocr-instructions.md

 You will not need to use OCR on text that has been [templated](/how-to/digitization/templating-instructions/).
 {{% /alert %}}

+There are many OCR options.
+Each has strengths and weaknesses.
+I'll outline a few choices below.
+I encourage you to experiment with a combination of approaches to see what works best with your particular week.
+Some issues are clearer than others, both in terms of the printing of the original newspaper itself and its transfer to microfilm.
+The quality of type varies, as does the white balance and background noise in the microfilm images.
+Always start with the clearest, straightest images you can produce.

+# Option A: Tesseract

+**Strengths:**

+- lots of configuration options
+- free, open-source program that can be used without limit
+- multi-language support
+- continually updated and well-supported
+- allows scanning of full page in one go
+- plain text output can be cleaned easily

+**Weaknesses:**

+- no graphic user interface (GUI)
+- plain text output must be converted to XML
+- can struggle with columns
+- uneven quality
+- no in-program correction interface

 ## 1. Set up Tesseract
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is an open-source OCR program supported by Google.
 It is the engine behind text recognition in Google docs, Google image search, and many other Orwellian applications.